top of page

 JIF Core Grants:

 Core Grants are awarded annually to Indian River County nonprofits for capital needs.
-Grant applications submitted in October are evaluated by John’s Island Club members serving on site teams and recommended to the JIF Board for approval in April.
+Grant applications submitted in October are evaluated by John’s Island Club members serving on site teams and recommended to the JIF Board for approval by April.

-In fiscal year 2022-23, our 30 core grants ranged from $3,000 to $100,000 with an average grant amount of $46,600.
-The Board may make exceptions for grants larger than $50,000.
+In fiscal year 2023-24, our 23 core grants ranged from $7,332 to $84,000 with an average grant amount of $46,000.
+The Board makes grants larger than $50,000 when merited.

 1. John’s Island Foundation uses United Way’s e-CImpact online application.
-Applications will open September 11, 2023.
+Applications will open Monday, September 16, 2024.

 JIF Accelerated Grants: